-- (a) For the sake of clarity the Finance and Contract Rules apply to the engagement of any consultant by the Council, and any consultant who works for the Council must also comply with these Rules as if they were an Officer of the Council. - (b) The engagement of consultants should only take place where it can be demonstrated that the use of the consultant is necessary to obtain particular expertise or as a result of the extent of the work involved and the appointment must be demonstrated to offer value for money.
-The engagement of a consultant should only take place with the approval of the appropriate Corporate Director and appropriate Executive Member.
+- 2.6.1 For the sake of clarity the Finance and Contract Procedure Rules apply to the engagement of any consultant by the Council, and any consultant who works for the Council must also comply with these Rules as if they were an Officer of the Council. - 2.6.2 The engagement of consultants should only take place where it can be demonstrated that the use of the consultant is necessary to obtain particular expertise or as a result of the extent of the work involved and the appointment must be demonstrated to offer value for money.
+The engagement of a consultant should only take place with the approval of the appropriate Executive Director and appropriate Executive Member. - 2.6.3 Consultancy contracts must be executed by the Procurement Service who will maintain a central register of consultancy appointments - 2.6.4 Any requests to extend or modify existing consultancy contracts must be approved by the Procurement Service to ensure adherence to all relevant legislation